-Okay, nobody panic.
-We’re about to dive into the Franchise Disclosure Document (FDD), which is notorious for being long, complicated and did we mention long?
-Never fear: in this chapter, we’ll cover what the FDD is, outline each of its 23 sections and point out a few things to watch out for while reading it.
-While we hope that you feel like an expert after reading this section, we highly suggest you review the FFD with an experienced franchise attorney prior to making a decision.
+The Franchise Disclosure Document (FDD) is notorious for being long and complicated.
+Never fear: in this chapter, we’ll cover what the FDD is, outline each of its 23 sections, and point out a few things to watch out for while reading it.
+While we hope you feel like an expert after reading this section, we highly suggest you review the FFD with an experienced franchise attorney prior to making a decision.

 What is the Franchise Disclosure Document?